Department of Mathematics

 - "Extensions of simple modules over Leavitt path algebras (with F. Mantese, A. Tonolo), submitted.

-- "Cohn path algebras have Invariant Basis Number" (with M. Kanuni), submitted.
+- "Cohn path algebras have Invariant Basis Number" (with M. Kanuni), Communications in Algebra, to appear.

 - "The prime spectrum and primitive ideal space of a graph C*-algebra" (with M. Tomforde), International J. Math, to appear.

 - "The Leavitt path algebras of generalized Cayley graphs" (with G. Aranda Pino), Mediterranean J. Math, to appear.

 - "A class of C*-algebras that are prime but not primitive" (with M. Tomforde), Muenster J. Math., to appear.